grafana/worldmap-panel/CONTRIBUTING.md

 7. Create zip package: `npx grafana-toolkit plugin:ci-package` When this process succeeds, packages can be found within the `ci/packages/` folder.
    The `Error signing manifest` warning can optionally be ignored, YMMV.

+Steps 6. and 7. can be shortened by invoking `make package publish`.